traindb-project/traindb-ml/kserve/README.md

 - Sung-Soo Kim
 - Updated: 5 July, 2022.

+This page describes KServe installation and testing procedure for Kubeflow on Microk8s.
+KServe is the one of the fundamental building blocks in TrainDB-ML for deploying and serving machine learning models related to approximate query processing.

 ## Prerequests

 1. **Microk8s with Kubeflow**: you have an installed version of Kubeflow.